sanfinity-Iot/openremote/Demo-Smart-City.md

 If you just want to see how it looks before actually installing OpenRemote, see the [online Demo Smart City](https://demo.openremote.io/main/?realm=smartcity) using the credentials (smartCity / smartCity).

-If you open the application on desktop you will get three main views: Map, Assets, and Rules.
+If you open the application on desktop you will get three main views: Map (Figure 3), Assets (Figure 4), and Rules (Figure 5).
 On mobile you will only see Map, and Assets.

 ![](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Smart%20City%20-%20Map.png)
 _Figure 3.
 The Map view of the Demo Smart City, showing the map with different attributes across the City_